yutaka-ishikawa/darshan-mod/README-aics.txt

    pdf is 10cm x 10cm.
 -  The following problems are fixed.
       - darshan-job-summary.pl assumed version 4.2 or later version of 4,
-        not version 5 or later.
+        not version 5 nor later.
       - darhsn-history.pl could not handle the latest log format.
-      - The closing time of stdout/stderr was not set.
+      - The closing time of stdout/stderr was not recorded.
 08/20/2017
 -  The original darshan manages a fix amount of memory for working memory to compress a log.
 The modified version dynamically reserves